ibrahimEls/AdvNFHighPrescionClass/entry_points.md

-# Entrypoints for Running HEP-Challenge Code
+# Entrypoints for Adversarial Normalizing Flows for High Precision Classification

 This document lists the commands required to execute the various steps of the HEP-Challenge pipeline along with explicit explanations for each argument.